 The Gabriel Knight series, a tour in ’90s adventure game development

 In 1992 Jensen joined veteran designer Roberta Williams as co-designer, co-writer, and co-director on the highly anticipated sixth installment in the King’s Quest series.
-During the project, Jensen got an unprecedented insight into Roberta’s over 10 years of experience not only working as a game designer but also as a director, managing and leading a team down the same path, incorporating her visions into the final product.
+During the project, Jensen got an unprecedented insight into Roberta’s over 10 years of experience not only working as a game designer but also as a director, managing and leading a team down the same path all while incorporating her visions into the final product.

-King’s Quest VI: Heir Today, Gone Tomorrow when released in 1992 became an overnight commercial and critical success and is widely regarded as the pinnacle title of the series.
+King’s Quest VI: Heir Today, Gone Tomorrow, when released in 1992, became an overnight commercial and critical success and is widely regarded as the pinnacle title of the series.
 Jensen’s successful involvement with writing, directing, and designing didn’t go unnoticed and she was immediately given the opportunity to pitch ideas for her own game.

-An 11-disc floppy version and a CD-ROM version of Jane Jensen’s first Gabriel Knight title, Sins of the Father were released simultaneously right before Christmas in 1993.
+An 11-disc floppy version and a CD-ROM version of Jane Jensen’s first Gabriel Knight title, Sins of the Father, were released simultaneously right before Christmas in 1993.

 The floppy version came without voice acting and had an animated sequence switched for still images.
 The multimedia version came with superb voice acting, done by well-known actors like Tim Curry, Leah Remini, Virginia Capers, Mark Hamill, and Michael Dorn